Last updated 08 June 2022

 When referring to an “Ultimate Beneficial Owner” we mean:

 - The natural person who has direct or indirect ownership of over 25% (twenty-five percent) of the shares of a legal entity.
-‘Indirect’ means the person in question has ownership in another legal entity which, on the other hand, owns partially or fully the legal entity that is about to be verified, or similar or more complex ownership structure;
+‘Indirect’ means the person in question has ownership in another legal entity which, on the other hand, owns partially or fully the legal entity that is about to be verified, or a similar or more complex ownership structure;

 - The profits of the legal entity are entitled to the natural person and they exceed 25% (twenty-five percent) of all the profits;

 - When it comes to the management of the legal entity, the natural person, who is also a shareholder, has the right to directly or indirectly appoint or elect this management.
 They also have supervision functions.

 - It’s important to be stated that more than 50% of the voting rights in the legal entity belonging to the natural person in question.

 - When it comes to influencing the legal entity as a result of an agreement or of the articles that are associated with the legal entity, the natural person has the right and ability to do so.

-- documents that prove anyone’s identity and are used to verify the latter such as National ID Cards and Passports and any other government-issued identification document;
+- documents that prove anyone’s identity and are used to verify the latter such as National ID Cards Passports and any other government-issued identification document;

 - any documents that may be used for a registered address of a natural person or a legal entity to be verified.
-Those might be, but not limited to, any bank statements or utility bills, or
+Those might be, but are not limited to, any bank statements or utility bills, or

 - any other types of documents as may be notified by X1 now and then;